namhyung/uftrace/doc/uftrace-record.md

 :   Boost priority of recording threads to real-time (FIFO) with priority of *PRIO*.
 This is particularly useful high-volume data such as full kernel tracing.

 -K *DEPTH*, \--kernel-depth=*DEPTH*
 :   Set kernel max function depth separately.
 Note that this option is meaningful only when used with -k,\--kernel option.
+Implies --kernel option.

 \--kernel-buffer=*SIZE*
 :   Set kernel tracing buffer size.
 The default value (in the kernel) is 1408k.
+Implies \--kernel option.

 FILTERS